Perfluorooctanoic acid (PFOA), its salts and precursors

 Risk management action milestones

-In addition, a proposed order to amend Schedule 3 (the Export Control List) to the Canadian Environmental Protection Act, 1999 (CEPA 1999) was published for a 75-day public comment period.
-The objective of the proposed order is to establish export controls on certain substances, including PFOA, to help ensure Canada's continued compliance with the Rotterdam Convention.
-The proposed order would come into force on the day on which the Prohibition of Certain Toxic Substances Regulations, 2022 come into force.
+In addition, in February 2026, an order to amend Schedule 3 (the Export Control List) to the Canadian Environmental Protection Act, 1999 (CEPA) was published in the Canada Gazette, Part II: Vol. 160, No. 4 – February 25, 2026.
+The objective of the order is to establish export controls on certain substances, including PFOA, its salts and precursors, to help ensure Canada's continued compliance with the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade.

 In December 2018, Environment and Climate Change Canada and Health Canada published the Consultation Document on Proposed Amendments to the Prohibition of Certain Toxic Substances Regulations, 2012 for PFOS, PFOA, LC-PFCAs, HBCD, PBDEs, DP and DBDPE.
 The objective of the consultation document was to inform stakeholders of the proposed amendments to the Prohibition of Certain Toxic Substances Regulations, 2012, solicit comments and request information.
-Comments and information received in response to the consultation document were considered in the development of the proposed Regulations to Amend the Prohibition of Certain Toxic Substances Regulations, 2012.
+Comments and information received in response to the consultation document were considered in the development of the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.

 In October 2018, a notice of intent was issued in the Canada Gazette, Part I: Vol. 152, No. 41 - October 13, 2018 indicating that the Department of the Environment and the Department of Health were initiating the development of amendments to the Prohibition of Certain Toxic Substances Regulations, 2012.
 There was a 30-day consultation period associated with this publication.
-Comments received on this publication were considered in the development of the proposed Regulations to Amend the Prohibition of Certain Toxic Substances Regulations, 2012.
+Comments received on this publication were considered in the development of the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.

 In April 2015, the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012 were published in the Canada Gazette, Part I: Vol. 149, No. 14 - April 4, 2015, for a 75-day public comment period.
 Comments received during this period were considered in the final development of these regulations.
-Comments and the Government's response are provided in the summary of public comments received on the proposed Regulations Amending the Toxic Substances Regulations, 2012.
+Comments and the Government's responses are provided in the summary of public comments received on the proposed Regulations Amending the Toxic Substances Regulations, 2012.

 In January 2014, a Consultation Document on the Proposed Risk Management Measure for Perfluorooctanoic Acid (PFOA), its Salts and its Precursors was published.
-Comments and the Government's response are provided in the summary of public comments on consultation document on the proposed risk management measure for PFOA, its salts and its precursors.
+Comments and the Government's responses are provided in the summary of public comments on consultation document on the proposed risk management measure for PFOA, its salts and its precursors.
 Comments received were considered during the development of the proposed risk management action.

 In June 2006, a notice of action plan for the assessment and management of PFCAs and their precursors was published in the Canada Gazette, Part I: Vol. 140, No. 44 - June 17, 2006.
 The action plan included measures to prevent the introduction of new substances into Canada that would contribute to the level of PFCAs in the environment, and to seek action from industry to address sources of PFCAs already in Canadian commerce.